amagsid/carhartt-banner-assignment/README.md

 ## Things I would have approached differently if I had more time:

 -   Have the gradient on the banner image created in CSS (originally had it in css) rather than having it on the image used in resources instead
 -   Have 1 set of images rather than having 2 sets for different screen sizes and work on making the building blocks of the image (vector shape, gradient, image) fully reesponsive.
-Possibly by impleenting background-position CSS value
+Possibly by impleenting background-position CSS value.
+-   Have more breakpoints.
--   Build more elements and components on the page
+-   Build more elements and components on the page.
--   Modularized CSS into seperate files
+-   Modularized CSS into seperate files.
+-   I would have liked and enjoyed to take on this assignment using Tailwind CSS for styling.
+I reaized how powerful it is when I compared the time styling took me in comparison with other personal projects I worked on.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>